Welcome to Lazy Labrador Coffee HouseFebruary 24, 2023 (Published: December 7, 2021)

-Lazy Labrador Coffee House opened November 19, 2021, in Kennesaw, Georgia, after the owners learned how to open a coffee shop through our 7 Steps to Coffee Startup Success franchise alternative program.
+Lazy Labrador Coffee House opened November 19, 2021, in Kennesaw, Georgia, after the owners learned how to open a coffee shop in Georgia through our 7 Steps to Coffee Startup Success franchise alternative program.

 But the story of this independent coffee shop began 30 years ago, when owners Bob and Susan Milani met cute on the streets of Olde Town Alexandria, Virginia.

 Bob’s black female Labrador Retriever, Bocce, struck up a friendship with Susan’s blonde male Lab, Buddy.